Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 4: Reflection
 *Setting: Isabella's office, late at night, after a heated debate on their differing views.*

-**Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
-Can we truly balance innovation with the needs of the people?"
+**Isabella**: "I often question whether my commitment to ethical AI is too idealistic.
+How do I ensure that my advocacy for innovation doesn't overlook the needs of those I aim to protect?"

 *She reflects on her motivations, realizing that her goals, while different, stem from a shared desire to create a better future with Marcus and Sarah.
 The weight of her decisions looms large as she contemplates the future of AI and its impact on society.*